We’re delighted to announce that SCBWI-MI will hold TWO novel mentorship competitions next year.

 You will need a complete draft of your novel to enter either competition.

 This mentorship is open to full and associate SCBWI members who live in Michigan.

-The submission window will be in June 2018.
+The submission window will be June 4-25, 2018.

 The PAL mentorship with author Leslie Connor

 This mentorship is open to PAL SCBWI members who live in Michigan.